 When you see an organic label, what do you associate it with?
-Health, sustainability, luxury?
+Sustainability, luxury or ethically-made products?
 Do you see a better future where the earth is blissfully free of pollution and your children enjoy the cleanest air and water?

 We’ve all impulsively purchased an inexpensive, ill-fitting polyester shirt on the internet.
 The allure of fast fashion is real, but natural clothing benefits much more than our peace of mind.
 As the fast fashion industry struggles to sustain itself, organic clothing is essential for healthy living and the sustainability of our planet.

 Organic clothing is clothing made from fibers grown without the use of genetic modification, artificial fertilizers, synthetic defoliants and toxic herbicides and insecticides.
 Sustainable clothing is also manufactured without the harmful chemicals typically used in textile processing.
 Commonly, you’ll see natural fibers like hemp, bamboo and flax, but the most popular organic fabric is cotton.
 Cotton is renowned for its comfort and durability.